Man stands trial for rape in Australian Parliament House

-CANBERRA, Australia (AP) — A judge reminded potential jurors of the importance of impartiality Tuesday at the rape trial of a former Australian government staffer.
+“This verdict in no way affects the conversations and the focus that is being turned to these issues.
+We have all known for some time these things are real,” he said.

-Chief Justice Lucy McCallum described the case being heard in the Australian capital, Canberra, as a “cause celebre” due to its high profile.
+Before the trial began, the judge reminded jurors of the importance of impartiality.

-Bruce Lehrmann is charged with raping fellow staffer Brittany Higgins in the then-Defense Industry Minister Linda Reynolds’ office in Parliament House in March 2019.
+McCallum described the case as a “cause celebre” due to its high profile.

 “It is a fundamental requirement that a person accused of a serious criminal offence be tried by an impartial jury,” McCallum told potential jurors.